-Compulsory car testing was introduced in Ireland in January 2000 as part of an EU Directive that makes car testing compulsory in all member states.
-It is an offence to drive a car that is liable for testing without displaying a National Car Testing Service disc and offenders will face Class C fines, as well as penalty points.
+Compulsory car testing was introduced in Ireland in 2000 as part of an EU Directive that makes car testing compulsory in all member states.
+It is an offence to drive a car without displaying a National Car Testing Service disc, if the car is liable for testing.
+Offenders will face Class C fines, as well as penalty points.

 The test is called the National Car Test and is carried out on behalf of the Government by the National Car Testing Service Ltd (NCTS).
-The NCTS is independent of the garage and motor trades and doesn't benefit if your car passes or fails.
 The test is aimed at improving road safety and enhancing environmental protection.
-You can view the national monthly update of NCT pass/fail rates here.
+You can view NCT pass/fail rates.

-The National Car Test Manual (pdf) is available on the NCT website
+The National Car Test (NCT) Manual (pdf) is available on the NCT website.

 The NCTS recommends that you prepare for the test by ensuring that: